axibase/atsd/administration/ssl-self-signed.md

 Log in to ATSD by entering DNS name in the browser address bar.

-Review the new certificate and check its **Days to Expiration**, which is set to 364 from now.
+Review the new certificate at the **Settings > Certificates** page and check its **Days to Expiration**, which is set to 364 from now.

+Certificate is highlighted in orange which means it's self-signed.